-The governance arrangements of the Board of Directors described in this section are based on, among other things, Belgian Banking Law, Euroclear Holding's Articles of Association, the Boards Terms of Reference, and the rules of procedures for the Board.
+The governance arrangements of the Board of Directors described in this section are based on, among other things, Belgian Banking Law, Euroclear's Articles of Association, the Boards Terms of Reference and the rules of procedures for the Board.

-Euroclear Holding SA/NV Board composition in 2023
+Euroclear SA/NV Board composition

-Euroclear Holding Articles of Association provide that the number of members of the Board consist of at least four directors appointed by the General Meeting of shareholders and who comply with legal and regulatory requirements.
+Euroclear SA/NV Articles of Association provide that the number of members of the Board consist of at least three directors appointed by the General Meeting of shareholders and who comply with legal and regulatory requirements.
 Directors, at all times, meet the fitness and propriety criteria required for their role as determined by law and applicable regulatory requirements.
 Only natural persons can be members of the Board.
-Euroclear Holding Board of Directors is composed of executive and non-executive directors, whereof a suitable number of independent directors.
+Euroclear SA/NV Board of Directors is composed of executive and non-executive directors, whereof a suitable number of independent directors.

-At the end of 2023, the Euroclear Holding consisted of 18 directors; nine of whom were non-executive directors proposed by firms that are major shareholders, six independent non-executives and three executive directors.
-The composition of the Board changed in 2023 by the resignation of Mr. Passacantando (INED and one of the Deputy Chairs) and the appointment of Mr. Feys, proposed by SFPI-FPIM, and Mrs. Nagel, proposed by BNY Mellon Pershing EMEA, both appointed as non-executive directors of Euroclear SA/NV, Euroclear Holding SA/NV and Euroclear Investments SA/NV.
+At the end of 2023, the Euroclear SA/NV consisted of 18 directors; nine of whom were non-executive directors proposed by firms that are major shareholders, six independent non-executives and three executive directors.
+The composition of the Board changed in 2023 by the resignation of Mr. Passacantando (INED and co-Deputy Chairman) and the appointment of Mr. Feys, proposed by SFPI-FPIM, and Mrs. Nagel, proposed by BNY Mellon Pershing EMEA, both appointed as non-executive directors of Euroclear SA/NV, Euroclear Holding SA/NV and Euroclear Investments SA/NV.